 - Add to olives to be the pupils.

 - Now add chopped tomatoes and mozzarella and sprinkle around the dish for body parts and blood.

 NOTE: The food coloring on your pasta won’t stain your mouth and adds no additional flavor.

 I hope you’ll give this Zombie Pasta dish a try; I bet your kiddos will love it this Halloween.

 This recipe will be perfect to make on October 23rd for the season premiere of The Walking Dead.
-Oh, and check out this Bloody Cocktail drink recipe for the adults.
+Oh, and check out this Bloody Bones cookies recipe for dessert.